swiftlang/swift-evolution/proposals/0000-pass-array-as-varargs.md

 It's also unclear how implicit conversions would affect overload ranking, another likely cause of source compatibility breakage.

-### Use a leading/trailing `...` or `*` instead of `as T...`
+### Use a leading or trailing `...` instead of `as T...`

-Many past conversations around passing arrays as variadic arguments have pitched using `*` or `...` as 'splat' operators instead of a heavier-weight expression like `as T...`.
-These operators read clearly at the call site, but they conflict with existing operators in the language. `as T...` has the advantage of avoiding these conflicts, and it's expected that this feature will not be used pervasively throughout a codebase, which helps justify a more verbose spelling.
+Many past conversations around passing arrays as variadic arguments have pitched using a leading or trailing `...` as a 'splat' operator instead of a heavier-weight expression like `as T...`.
+These operators read clearly at the call site, but they conflict with the existing partial range from/through operators in the language. `as T...` has the advantage of avoiding these conflicts, and it's expected that this feature will not be used pervasively throughout a codebase, which helps justify a more verbose spelling.

 ### Make T... its own type